Skip to content

 Post-Graduation Work Permit holders

-If you have a Post-Graduation Work Permit (PGWP), your occupation in Alberta must also be connected to your subject of study.
-See the education requirements section for further information on valid Alberta credentials and recognized Alberta institutions.
+If you have a Post-Graduation Work Permit (PGWP), your occupation in Alberta must also be connected to your field of study.

 Ineligible occupations